Gautier-Antoine/gaplugin-socials/README.md

 == Description ==

 After installing the plugin.
 You'll have a new menu in your admin page "GAPlugin".
-It will have 2 different parts "follow" (who link to your social page) and "share" (to share the page).
+It will have 2 different parts "follow" (who link to your social medias) and "share" (to share on social media that page).

-- share: select the social media where your visitors can share the page.
+- share: select the social media where your visitors can share the page, post, etc.
 - follow: add the URL to your social media to activate them.

-You can deactivate the text before the socials icons.
+You can add some text before the socials icons.
+You can order them as you wish.

 Then you just have to use the shortcode in your theme to display them:
-- share shortcode is: [share-nav]
+- share shortcode is: [GAP-share]
-- follow shortcode is: [follow-nav]
+- follow shortcode is: [GAP-follow]